1. Employees press green or red to answer “How was your day?” when the shift ends

 Consequently, our users say that the Celpax sparks conversations.

 It’s a neutral number that can be discussed and improve internal communications.

-As a manager, there are a thousand things you can do to get employees to feel more satisfied at work.
+As a manager, there are a thousand things you can do to help employees feel more engaged at work.

 But how do you know your actions are actually working?

-When you introduce a change you will immediately see if it works.
+With a baseline, you will immediately see if it works when you introduce a change.